Hung Hsiu-chu: 6th Straits Forum

 During the opening remarks of the 6th Straits Forum held in Xiamen, Fujian in June 2014, Hung said that she hoped that both sides will cherish their increasingly close links and continue mutual dialogue and exchanges, because by doing so it will be possible to inject a new energy into cross-strait relations.
 She added that the forum remains full of enthusiasm and vitality despite the recent setback on the signing of the Cross-Strait Service Trade Agreement from the Sunflower Student Movement.
 She did acknowledge the widening gap between the rich and the poor in Taiwan as well as the younger generations dissatisfaction towards the government that also exist in many other countries due to the global trend of moving towards free trade.
 She said that the government would be more open and tolerant to negotiate with the public and take challenges.

 2016 presidential campaign

 KMT presidential primary

-On 20 April 2015, Hung registered for the KMT presidential primary held prior to the 2016 elections.
+On 20 April 2015, Hung registered for the KMT presidential primary held prior to the 2016 presidential elections.
 She pledged for fair and open election process under a democratic mechanism.
 Hung passed the 30% approval rating threshold in three KMT presidential primary polls on 14 June 2015, with an average approval rating of 46.20%.
 She was officially nominated as the KMT presidential candidate during the National Party Congress on 19 July 2015 at Sun Yat-sen Memorial Hall in Taipei.
 During her speech, she promised peace, openness, equal distribution of wealth and morality to the people of Taiwan if she were elected.
 She would also push for a peaceful cross-strait relations based on the 1992 Consensus.